The best Healthy Brownies—rich, fudgy, and made without flour, refined sugar, butter, or eggs. Optional frosting included!

 Healthy Brownie Ingredients

 Here are the ingredients I use and recommend for the best results in this recipe.
-None of them are sponsors; they’re just what I use when making this recipe.

 - Old-fashioned oats.
-More on this ingredient in the next paragraph.
+More on this below.

 If there’s no flour in these flourless healthy brownies, what are we using?
 Regular old-fashioned oats!
 (Make sure to use old-fashioned or rolled oats, not quick or steel-cut oats).
 The oats are blended up before being added to the batter, and they resemble flour and serve the same function; read the “quick tip” below for a breakdown of the process.